tlklein/network-troubleshooting-activity/README.md

 # Network Troubleshooting Hands-On Activity

 This repository contains a practical hands-on activity on **Network Troubleshooting** completed as part of a university course in Computer Information Systems (CIS).
 The document demonstrates essential networking tools and techniques to diagnose and resolve network-related issues.
+The goal was to apply hands-on troubleshooting techniques to resolve real-world network problems effectively.

 ## Project Overview